 4. Setting up the correct file permissions for wp-config.php

 The wp-config is one of the most sensitive files in the entire directory since it contains all the information about base configuration and also the database connection information.
 The appropriate file permission for this file will be 400.
 This means that the user and groups have permission to only read and others will not be able to access the file.

 Thus, these were some of the methods to secure wp-config.php file which in-turn would secure your WordPress website.
 As a WordPress admin, you must ensure that your wp-config.php is configured in the above-mentioned steps and let your users also be aware of the best security practices for their organization’s website.

 A new plugin must be thoroughly examined to ensure that the know vulnerabilities have been fixed properly.
-As an admin, you also need to balance security with utilitarianism – it is almost unlikely that all your code is cent per cent secure.
+As an admin, you also need to balance security with utilitarianism – it is almost unlikely that all your code is cent percent secure.
 And the more popular plugin you use, the more attention of a hacker it will gain as more people would try to find a vulnerability out of it.
-Thus, with certain mindful security practices and taking help from trustworthy companies like Astra, you can secure wp-config.php file and secure your WordPress website in total.
+Thus, with certain mindful security practices and taking help from trustworthy companies like Astra, you can secure wp-config.php files and secure your WordPress website in total.